-In my opinion the NBA have done an extraordinary job in retaining their focus on the vision, working with what they control, and influencing across the whole system to improve results – for the Australian Health system, for the country and its people.
+In my opinion the NBA have done an extraordinary job in retaining their focus on the vision.
+Then working with what they control, and influencing across the whole system to improve results for the Australian Health system, for the country and its people.

 The NBA focused their measures on the result of their influence.

 This meant that they innovated to develop (amongst other things) “world first clinical guidelines patient blood management” (well beyond contract administration).
 The Demand for fresh blood has declined significantly and with that major dollar savings.

 And, the NBA have demonstrated what can be achieved when government agencies manage what they have control over, and work where they have influence.
 This is achieved by ensuring you have translated your vision into a set of results, and then you focus your teams on the measures and targets that show the progress towards those results, and ultimate vision.

 The chart above is from Ashley’s presentation – it shows how early on (2003) the NBA was focused on the management of supply contracts.
 But by measuring the ultimate impact of their influence, their activities shifted to create a balanced set of capabilities that delivered benefits to the Australian community as well as dollar savings (2013-2016 and beyond).